FourThievesVinegar/solderless-microlab/docs/assembly-reactor-unit.md

 <IMG ALT="Reactor unit fully assembled" SRC="./media/reactor-unit/ru_stand.png" WIDTH="300" />

-- Use the M3 screws to assemble the Reactor Stand pieces in the following way:
+- Assemble the Reactor Stand:
   - **Connect H and A**

     - Place the H on the left, tilted up in its left side, the top "arms" of the H at the back should have 2 slots.